atanwar-rrc/prairie_home_essentials_store/README.md

 Seed data – The repository includes seed data to populate products and categories for testing.

-Screenshots

-Add screenshots of the home page, product listing and cart here after running the application locally.
-These images will help readers understand how the store looks.

 Getting Started

 Follow these steps to run the application on your local machine.